stefan-niedermann/nextcloud-tables/README.md

 [![GitHub stars](https://img.shields.io/github/stars/stefan-niedermann/nextcloud-tables.svg)](https://github.com/stefan-niedermann/nextcloud-tables/stargazers)
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-An Android client for [Nextcloud Tables App](https://github.com/nextcloud/tables/).
+An Android client for the [Nextcloud Tables App](https://github.com/nextcloud/tables/).

+## ⚠️ Beta

+This app is still under heavy development and not yet ready to be used in a production environment.
+Data loss may be possible.
+Use at your own risc!

+## ⛔ Limitations

+- Sorting, filtering and sharing a table is not yet possible
+- Views & applications are not yet supported

 ## ▶️ Access